greenplum-db/gpbackup-archive/README.md

 ## Pre-Requisites

 The project requires the Go Programming language version 1.11 or higher.
 Follow the directions [here](https://golang.org/doc/) for installation, usage and configuration instructions.
+The project also has a dependency on `sqlite3`.
+This is installed by default on many platforms, but you must install it on your system if it is not present.

 ## Downloading